 February 22nd 1944 was a typical Tuesday.
 After work, a quick stop at the newsstand to scan the comic racks for something new.
 Today’s purchases, a whole $0.30 worth of books – Catman #23, Police Comics #29 and Air Fighters Comics V2 #7.
 After saying hello to a few friends and warmly thanking the counter attendant it’s back home for a bit of reading and escapism.
 The pattern repeats about every three days – mainly on Saturdays and Tuesdays (never on Sunday).
 Most of the time it’s just one $.10 issue, but sometimes splurging on a couple.
-For over a year – 376 days in fact (from at least August 27th 1943 to September 6th 1944) its a ritual systematically followed.
+For a year and a half (from at least August 27th 1943 to March 29th 1945) its a ritual systematically followed.
 It could be a scene from virtually anywhere in the United States of America during the early 1940’s.
 But this is inside Arizona’s Gila River Japanese incarceration camp.

 Pedigree comics are cherished by today’s comic collectors because of the sense of connection they give to the original owners.
 Today it is relatively easy to collect: internet, wi-fi, search and postal delivery – one need not even leave the couch.
 But for our predecessors who lived in houses half the average size of modern homes (and typically with a multi-generational family) even space to store comics was at a premium.
 World War II paper drives placed added social pressure to dispose of the “waste.”
 Yet a few guys and girls went against convention, holding and protecting their copies to make the hobby possible by saving what otherwise would have been lost to time.
 Hence, we pay our respects to the comic collector pioneers in the form of a pedigree premium.
 And perhaps no pedigree deserves more respect than Okajima.